Filial piety: Late imperial period

-19th20th century
+19th–20th century

 During the rise of progressivism and communism in China in the early 20th century, Confucian values and family-centered living were discouraged by the state and intellectuals.
 During the New Culture Movement of 1911, Chinese intellectuals and foreign missionaries attacked the principle of filial piety, the latter considering it an obstruction of progress.

-In Japan, filial piety was not regarded as an obstacle to modernization, though scholars are in disagreement as to why this was the case.
+In Japan, filial piety was not regarded as an obstacle to modernization, though scholars disagree about why this was so.
 Francis Hsu believed that "the human networks through which it found concrete expressions" were different in Japan, and there never was a movement against filial piety as there was in China.

 The late imperial trend of increased patriarchalism made it difficult for the Chinese to build strong patrimonial groups that went beyond kin.
-Though filial piety was practiced much in both countries, the Chinese way was more limited to close kin than in Japan.
+Though filial piety was practiced much in both China and Japan, the Chinese way was more limited to close kin than in Japan.
 When industrialization increased, filial piety was therefore criticized more in China than in Japan, because China felt it limited the way the country could meet the challenges from the West.
 For this reason, China developed a more critical stance towards filial piety and other aspects of Confucianism than other East Asian countries, including not only Japan, but also Taiwan.

-In the 1950s, Mao Zedong's socialist measures led to the dissolution of family businesses and more dependence on the state instead; Taiwan's socialism did not go that far in state control.
+In the 1950s, Mao Zedong's socialist measures led to the dissolution of family businesses and more dependence on the state; Taiwan's socialism did not go as far in state control.

-Ethnographic evidence from the 19th and early 20th century shows that Chinese people still very much cared for their elders, and very often lived with one or more married sons.
+Ethnographic evidence from the 19th and early 20th century shows that Chinese people still very much cared for their elders, who very often lived with one or more married sons.

 Developments in modern society

 In 21st-century Chinese societies, filial piety expectations and practice have decreased.
 One cause for this is the rise of the nuclear family without much coresidence with parents.
 Families are becoming smaller because of family planning and housing shortages.
-Other causes of decrease in practice are individualism, the loss of status of elderly, emigration of young people to cities and the independence of young people and women.
-To amplify this trend, the number of elderly people has increased quickly.
+Other causes are individualism, the loss of status of the elderly, emigration of young people to cities, and the independence of young people and women.
+Amplifying this trend, the number of elderly people has increased quickly.

-The relationship between husband and wife came to be more emphasized, and the extended family less and less.
+The relationship between husband and wife came to be more emphasized, and the extended family less so.
 Kinship ties between the husband and wife's families have become more bilateral and equal.
 The way respect to elders is expressed is also changing.
 Communication with elders tends to become more reciprocal and less one-way, and kindness and courtesy is replacing obedience and subservience.